The Public Prosecution Service (PPS) has published its annual statistical bulletin: ‘Cases Involving Hate Crime 2018/19’.

 - Of the total of 144 defendants convicted during 2018/19, 49 were recorded as having received an increased sentence where the judge accepted that the aggravating feature of their offence(s) had been proven beyond reasonable doubt.

-The Bulletin can be found on the PPS website at:
+The Hate Crime 2018/19 bulletin can be found on the PPS website.